istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     [edition.cnn.com/politics](https://edition.cnn.com/politics), however this time the `responseCode` is `404`, as expected.

-While implementing access control by Istio routing worked for us in this simple case, it would not suffice for more complex cases.
+While implementing access control using Istio routing worked for us in this simple case, it would not suffice for more complex cases.
 For example, the organization may want to allow access to [edition.cnn.com/politics](https://edition.cnn.com/politics) under certain conditions, so more complex policy logic than just filtering by URL paths will be required.
 You may want to apply [Istio Mixer Adapters](/blog/2017/adapter-model/),